josecarlosgt/Web-Design-and-Development/README.md

 - [Mozilla MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
 This website contains detailed and up-to-date documentation on HTML.
 - [W3Schools](https://www.w3schools.com/) This website contains examples and brief explanations of HTML.

-We will use the following text.
+We will use the following content to complete the tasks below.

 > *Page's Title:* Welcome to Laguna Brava Ecotourism
 >